dart-lang/language/working/augmentation-libraries/feature-specification.md

     *   Let *U* be be the instantiated *superclass definition* of *C*\<*T1*,…,*Tn*\>.

-    *   This may be a synthetic definition (for an anonymous mixin application) computed from the declared superclass and declared mixins of *C*. _(Or we can do the short-circuiting here since mixin applications can only)

     *   If *s* is initialized:

         *   Evaluate each argument of the argument list of the super-constructor